-Not at Addiction Campuses.
+Not at Vertava Health.
 Here are some tips to follow to support your newly recovered loved one and also heal from this disease yourself.

 1. Get yourself better.
 If the drug rehab your loved one is attending doesn’t provide family therapy, find your own help or therapist.
 Addiction causes a great deal of emotional trauma that can be very difficult to get past.
 Not addressing feelings of anger, sadness, distrust can be extremely detrimental to the success of your family member but will further deteriorate your relationships and exacerbate your stress.

 2. Stop the blaming statements.
 Ever say, “I wouldn’t be so controlling if he wasn’t an addict,” or “I lost my job, my friends and my savings because of him being an addict.”
 He’s not an addict anymore, Mom and Dad.
 He’s in recovery and blaming him for what addiction has done to you is going to hurt his recovery.

 3. Find likeminded people.
 Network online with people in your situation if you can’t find some local resources.
 There is great power in group support and is a great way to feel understood, supported and to learn new strategies to help your loved one succeed.